 In what is arguably the zenith of Western music, the Art of Fugue BWV 1080, Bach spells his name in the final fugue with the notes B-flat, A, C, and B (which in the German system is represented by the letter H).
 Beethoven's sketchbooks from 1822 reveal he was contemplating writing an Overture on the name of Bach.

 Elgar is known to have encoded words in his music using note letter sequences.
 An early example is his Allegretto on G-E-D-G-E for violin piano.
 Composed in 1885, it introduces a musical motif that spells the name of the Gedge sisters to whom the work is dedicated.
 Schumann spells a musical version of his name in his Carnaval Op.
 9. Using the notes E-flat, C, B, and A, he conveys the letters S-C-H-A from Schumann.
 This reading is possible because in German E-flat is referred to as Es, a phonetic version of S. Another example of Schumann’s musical cryptography appears in two movements (Romanze and Finale) he contributed to the FAE Sonata dedicated to violinist Joseph Joachim.
 The movements invoke the musical motif F-A-E, the initials for Joachim’s Romantic German motto “Frei aber einsam” meaning “Free but lonely.”
 In a remarkably parallel, Elgar encodes these same initials in Variation XIII with the key letters of the Mendelssohn fragments (F minor, A-flat major, and E-flat major).
-Another striking similarity with Schumann's contributions to the FAE Sonata is Variation XIII is called a Romanze and a Finale.
+Schumann contributed two of the four movements to the FAE Sonata, a Romanze and a Finale.
 This presents yet another striking similarity with Elgar's Enigma Variations because it too has a Romanze (Variation XIII) and a Finale (Variation XIV).